2007H3/cde/solution-assessment-reporting template.md

 ### Key Requirements

-- Provide Contextual Help to End users
+- Provide a General Overview to End users
 - Provide Support to the Audit function
 - Reflects Best Practices
 - Document Report Components (rows/columns/charts/filters etc) to provide functional and technical traceability to every displayed aspect of the report and it's underlying datasource.